 Discussion

 We developed a new computational approach to predicting relative growth in a mixed culture from growth curves of mono- and mixed cultures, without having to measure the frequencies of single isolates within the mixed culture (Figure 2).
-We tested and validated this new approach, which performed far better than the approach commonly used in the literature (Figure 5).
-We also demonstrated the application of our approach for estimating the fitness cost of protein expression (Figure 7).
-It is important to note that this demonstration and an additional validation (Figure 6) were performed by authors KK and TFC following an earlier version of this manuscript deposited on the bioRxiv preprint server, without any support from the authors of the preprint (YR, EDG, MB, JB & LH).
-We consider this replication and validation to be strong evidence that our approach can be applied to further datasets and experiments.
+We tested this new approach using two different experimental setups.
+Our approach performed well, and far better than the approach commonly used in the literature (Figures 5-6).
+These experimental validations provide strong support for this new approach.
 Indeed, our approach has already been used to estimate relative fitness of an E. coli strain in which the arginine codons CGU and CGC were edited to CGG in 60 highly-expressed genes (18).

 Our approach assumes only that the assayed strains grow in accordance with the growth and competition models: namely, that growth depends on availability of a limiting resource.
 Therefore, this approach can be applied to data from a variety of organisms, experiments, and conditions.

 Growth curve experiments, in which only optical density is measured, require less effort and fewer resources than pairwise competition experiments, in which the cell frequency or count of each strain must be determined (2, 3, 9, 19).
 Current approaches to estimating fitness from growth curves mostly use either the growth rate and/or the maximum population density as a proxy for fitness (5).
 However, these proxies for fitness based on a single growth parameter cannot capture the full scope of effects that contribute to differences in overall fitness (20, 21).
 Most obviously, they fail to account for the lag and deceleration phases of growth.
 In contrast, our new approach integrates several growth phases, allowing a more accurate estimation of relative growth and fitness from growth curve data.
 Different growth phases can also be integrated into a single parameter by measuring or calculating the area under the curve (AUC) for the mono-culture growth curves (22), see Figure 3.
 This approach is easy to understand and to implement, and the AUC seems to correlate with both the growth rate and the maximum density (22).
 But the biological interpretation of the AUC, how it is affected by the different growth parameters, and how it affects relative fitness and competitions results, is unclear.